TobiasPSP/doneland_sources/Components/Power/Power Supplies/Battery/Chargers/Charge-Discharge/IP5306/MH-CD42/Portable Emergency Light/README.md

 * [MH-CD42](https://done.land/components/power/powersupplies/battery/chargers/charge-discharge/ip5306/mh-cd42/) is used as a charger and discharger for a 1S LiIon cell
 * **LX-LISC** is used as a super-small and super-efficient boost converter that boosts the 5V to 12V at 12W (without even getting hot).

-  LX-LISC is actually another battery charger, designed to charge 3S battery packs, but it also works as boost converter for 12V loads.
+  LX-LISC is actually just another battery charger, designed to charge 3S battery packs, but it also works as boost converter for 12V loads.

-So in this project you learn how to build your own custom powerbank that can drive 12V devices up to around 12-15W.
+In this project you learn how to build your own custom powerbank that can drive 12V devices up to around 12-15W.